 The return path must include all pins that are power or ground.
-In a loop inductance matrix, the diagonal terms represent the loop inductance of a specific pin with return currents with the assumption that return currecnts are returned through all pins defined to be power or ground.
+In a loop inductance matrix, the diagonal terms represent the loop inductance of a specific pin given a specific return path.

-NOTES: (Single-Line Loop-Inductance Matrix): This method must be used if the ModelType is SLM.
+The loop inductance method must be used if the ModelType is SLM.
 Loop inductance can be experimentally measured.